maribel95/SUPER-TENNIS-68K/README.md

 The original idea of this game is based on the popular game Sports Heads: Tennis Open.

 In this case we find a small two-part map through a stick in the center, which represents the network.
 You will have to beat your opponent in tennis.
 It is a game designed for 2 players, where you will have to maneuver a square on the court.
 Time your jumps well to hit the ball and pass it to the other side with the intention of beating your rival.
+If the ball touches thrice your field, then you lose the game.
+One touch will be indicated by yellow color.
+The second touch will be notified as red colour.
+When the ball touches your rival field, then you will be safe again.

 In the main menu you can find the following options:
   - Manual